dimplekumara1-sudo/Michael/QUICK_SETUP.md

 4. Add payment integration
 5. Deploy to production

-Your Michael Photography app is now ready with full authentication and database integration! 🎉
+Your Micheal photographs app is now ready with full authentication and database integration! 🎉